JD Vance went kayaking for his birthday. Secret Service had the river level raised

 “It was determined that the operations would not adversely affect downstream or upstream water levels,” he said in a statement.
 “Downstream stakeholders were notified in advance of the slight outflow increase, which occurred August 1, 2025.”
 Vance's birthday was on Aug.
 2.

-Vance spokesman Parker Magid said the vice president was unaware the river had been raised.
+Vance spokesman Taylor Van Kirk said the vice president was unaware the river had been raised.

 “The Secret Service often employs protective measures without the knowledge of the Vice President or his staff, as was the case last weekend,” he said via text.